 While usually the designated space for misbehaved children or the socially awkward, The Corner in question is a Michelin star restaurant championed by chef Marco Martini.

 Martini’s cuisine is inspired by childhood memories, his mother’s cooking, and traditional Roman fare.
 To sample the poetry of his food, explore his Dinner the 24th, Christmas Lunch or New Year’s Eve Dinner, which will dazzle you.
-A dish of Guinea fowl, porcini mushrooms, chestnuts and hazelnuts is but one example of a rustic inspiration with a modern polish.
+A dish of Cuttlefish tagliatella, caviar, sour cream and lemon is one example of a rustic inspiration with a modern polish.

 Courtesy of The Corner